Hamsagayathri-27/CODSOFT/README.md

 *Description:*
 The program prompts the user to input two numbers and select an arithmetic operation (addition, subtraction, multiplication, or division).
 It then performs the selected operation and displays the result.

+*Functionality:*
+ - Prompts the user to enter two numbers
+ - Asks the user to select an arithmetic operation:
+	-	Addition (+)
+	-	Subtraction (−)
+	-	Multiplication (×)
+	-	Division (÷)
+   and more....
+	-	Performs the selected operation
+	-	Displays the result
+	-	Handles invalid inputs and division by zero

 *Technologies Used:*
 - Python